rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    NOTE: We keep the "feature1" version because that's the change we typically want to make.

-   BLAH QUESTION for Michael: This doesn't seem to "take".
-   The next cycle has entries out of order.

 0. Add the commit the change:

    <pre><strong>git add . && git commit -m"Fix B2"
    </strong></pre>

 0. Resume: